any-docs/css/content/guides/writing_modes/vertical_controls/index.md

 ### Drawing the control from bottom to top

-By default, the controls have a {{cssxref("direction")}} value of `ltr`.
+By default, the controls have a `direction` value of `ltr`.
 This causes your sliders, meters, and progress bars to be drawn from top to bottom, as seen above.

 You can change this by setting `direction: rtl` — this causes them to be drawn from bottom to top instead: